This post may contain affiliate links. Please read my disclosure policy.

 - At this point you can add the sausages to the gravy and serve over the mashed potatoes, or divide the mashed potatoes and sausages onto individual plates and spoon the gravy over the top.
 Garnish with chopped parsley and serve.

-We’ve got plenty of Irish-inspired options here at SRFD, and one that can’t be missed is our Colcannon recipe.
+We’ve got plenty of Irish-inspired options here at SRFD.
+Don’t miss our terrific recipe for Colcannon, one of my personal favorites.
 Colcannon is a traditional Irish dish made with cabbage, onions and potatoes.
-Colcannon is easy to make, inexpensive and delicious pure Irish comfort food!
-Click HERE to get the recipe for Colcannon.
-Once your belly is full, take a few minutes to read about our travels in Ireland.
-You’ll enjoy the trip!
-Thanks so much for stopping by!
-Tricia
+It’s easy to make, inexpensive and delicious pure Irish comfort food!